 Prior to joining the firm, Michael served as a branch chief in the Division of Enforcement of the SEC's Chicago Regional Office.
 In this role, he was responsible for managing a team of enforcement attorneys in investigating and prosecuting violations of the federal securities laws, including cases involving complex financial fraud, market manipulation, insider trading, and violations of broker-dealer, investment adviser and investment company regulations.
 He prevailed in a number of litigated enforcement proceedings, including a high-profile case involving market manipulation by a registered investment adviser.

-Michael writes and lectures regularly on various topics relating to regulatory enforcement, including current enforcement trends and priorities, corporate and individual cooperation criteria, whistleblower complaints, insider trading and best practices in defending against regulatory inquiries.
+Michael writes and lectures regularly on various topics relating to regulatory enforcement and related litigation, including current enforcement trends and priorities, corporate and individual cooperation criteria, whistleblower complaints, insider trading and best practices in defending against regulatory inquiries.

 Shown below is a selection of Michael’s engagements.